Dhruvk1999/drone-defense-wall/README.md

 ## Object Tracking
 Once the drone is detected it has to tracked for this specific purpose we’ll be using CAMShift algorithm.

+## Jammer:
+* Basic Jamming Circuit
+* Switching circuit to switch to different LC pairs
+* Different LC pairs would give  different frequencies to block
+* for presentation atleast RF must be blocked
+* Value of every L,C,R must be calculated.
+* Power supply connection and design

+## Ardiuno
+* to-do